serokell/blog-posts/Haskell Parser Combinators/article.md

 **Note**: The reader should do the same for `str`, `bool`, and `identifier`.
 Alternatively, adding `lexeme` to `atom` will also work.

-And now, we can parse S-expressions properly:
+And now we can parse S-expressions properly:

 ```hs
 >>> parseTest atom "(  foo  /* 8-) */  bar  ;; look mom, comments! \n  )"